Finding a Top Financial Advisor Firm in Denton, Texas

 Grunden Financial Advisory Investment Strategy

 Grunden states in its firm brochure that its investment philosophy embraces the efficient market hypothesis (EMH) and modern portfolio theory (MPT) as crucial to producing long-term, risk-identified investment results.
-The firm employs both fundamental and technical analysis in evaluating strategies.
+The firm employs both fundamental and technical analysis in evaluating potential investments.

 The firm’s Form ADV shows that most of its assets were allocated to securities issued by registered investment companies or business development companies.